Why Most Yearly Goals Don’t Work

 Step 1: Set Your 12-Week Goals

 Choose 1–3 specific, meaningful goals for the next 12 weeks.
 Make them measurable.
-For example:
+For example, one of your goals could be:

 - Did I complete my tasks?